 Animated graphical scores help visitors, regardless of age or training, understand how beautiful musical effects are invented by people, and come from combining musical notes.
 Children can hear with their eyes and see with their ears for deeper engagement, discovery and understanding.

 This is a collaboration between children in Fukushima, Japan, and children in Pittsburgh, paying homage to a pine tree known as the “miracle lone pine.”
 This tree was the sole surviving tree of 70,000 pine trees destroyed by a tsunami set off by a major earthquake in the area in March 2011.
 Inspired by the natural instinct of survival and the resilient characteristic of pine cones, the artist began this project using a “fist-sized” amount of clay; with this, the children of Fukushima created pine cones as a symbol of life and resilience, and shared their hopes and aspiration of their future.
-Museum visitors created pine cones this past summer and will create more this fall.
+Museum visitors created pine cones this past summer and fall.

 About the Tough Art program: